znsio/specmatic-documentation/getting_started.md

     GET /znsio/specmatic-documentation/pets/318
 ```

-Once you restore the OpenAPI file to its [original state](/getting_started.html#api-specification) (add back the example petId value) the tests should passing again.
+Once you restore the OpenAPI file to its [original state](/getting_started.html#api-specification) (add back the example petId value) the tests should start passing again.

 #### How does this all work?